The publications from the Wyart lab are accessible on our website here: http://wyartlab.org/publications

 Our lab combines genetics, biophysics, physiology & behavior to understand how sensory inputs are integrated in the spinal cord during development and active locomotion.
 The lab discovered that neurons contacting the cerebrospinal fluid (CSF) in the spinal cord are mechanoreceptors detecting curvature of the spinal cord and CSF flow, which modulate the activity of spinal neurons controlling locomotion and posture.
 We use the transparent zebrafish larva to implement optical methods for manipulating and monitoring neuronal activity in motion.
 Our work aims to unravel the mechanisms by which interoceptive sensory inputs are integrated throughout life to form the spinal cord, and insure homeostasis in the mature stages.

-Three permanent researchers in the team:
+There are now four permanent researchers in the team:

 research